Jurkonis/MovieOnlineFront/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Back-end for this app can be found at [https://github.com/Jurkonis/MovieOnlineAPI](https://github.com/Jurkonis/MovieOnlineAPI)

 ## How to run project:

 - Open your terminal and then type `git clone https://github.com/Jurkonis/MovieOnlineFront.git`